rednblack99/Sprite_Zero/README.md

 As an admin
-So I can ensure user passwords are of 8 characters or more A user must submit a password of 8 characters or more when submitting a signup request
+So I can ensure user passwords are of 8 characters or more A user cannot submit a password with less than 8 characters

 As a user
 So I know that my account is unique